WHEN TO GO

 Main Beach is at the end of the village high street and suits intermediate and advanced riders with cross-shore winds, bumpier conditions in the middle of the channel but lovely flat sections behind the island opposite.
 Both spots are tidal.
 Low tide at Shark Bay exposes lots of beach; high tide has the reverse effect, offering just a little beach for setting up.
-Different states of tide can effect your ability to stay upwind or lose ground at Main Beach.
-At the right time it's an incredible spot to improve your tricks in warmer water than Cape Town.
+At the right time and tide it’s an incredible spot to improve your tricks in warmer water than Cape Town.
 In the prevailing SE winds, look for an incoming tide here for the magic to begin.

 WIND, WEATHER AND WATERGood learning conditions from October to March.
 Main months November – February; best December and January.
 Calmer conditions in the morning and then winds build, sometimes up to 40 knots in the afternoon.
 Temperatures average 25°C / 77°F in the summer and drop in the evening when a sweater can be needed.
 Main beach water temperature is around 17°C / 63°F in the summer, while Shark Bay can get to 24°C / 75°F; much warmer than elsewhere on this coast.
 You’ll usually need a wetsuit for Main Beach, although you can often kite in a shortie at Shark Bay.

 ACCOMMODATIONPlenty of accommodation from hostels and studio apartments to luxury family homes.
-Windtown is a new luxury resort for kitesurfers right in the centre of town and just a stroll from Main Beach.
-Windchasers is superbly well-equipped for those looking for more of a luxury hostel-type set-up
+Windtown has been running a few seasons and is a luxury resort for kitesurfers right in the centre of town and just a stroll from Main Beach.
+There are a few hostel/school/ combo operations like Windchasers which is superbly well-equipped for those looking for more of a luxury hostel-type set-up with a warm, friendly crowd, and they also have a kite house in Cape Town and run transport between the two.

 SCHOOLSWINDCHASERS teach all levels from September to April.
 They stock a full retail shop, rent Cabrinha gear, have wireless internet, equipment storage and hot outdoor showers.
 The Windchasers hostel on Main Road is beautifully equipped with character and facilities and is open all year.